-- Provide incentive payments or cost-share assistance to directly implement habitat or promote conservation practices on "working lands" such as crop rotations, cover crops, grazing management, and prairie restoration for grazing and wildlife. - Projects that improve or create pollinator habitat on public and private lands while providing quality habitat for upland birds. - Assist landowners in identifying acres which over the long-term do not meet economic minimums and could be better suited as wildlife habitat by utilizing "precision farming" technologies. - Provide supplemental incentives for enhanced activities of the Environmental Quality Incentive Program (EQIP) for improving habitat quality on private lands. - Projects that address soil health and water quality issues in an agricultural landscape while creating wildlife habitat.
+- Provide incentive payments or cost-share assistance to directly implement habitat or promote conservation practices on "working lands" such as crop rotations, cover crops, grazing management, and prairie restoration for grazing and wildlife.
+(Working Lands Habitat Program) - Projects that improve or create pollinator habitat on public and private lands while providing quality habitat for upland birds.
+(Working Lands Habitat Program) - Assist landowners in identifying acres which over the long-term do not meet economic minimums and could be better suited as wildlife habitat by utilizing "precision farming" technologies.
+(Every Acre Counts Program)